 Harps Etc. has lessons seven days a week for students of all ages and levels of experience.
 Our teaching staff of professional harpists can teach you classical, folk, pop and jazz musical styles, music theory, composition, arranging, history and improvisation.
 Lessons are usually once a week.
 You can elect to have more than one lesson per week.
 Arrangements can also be made for lessons on a drop in or biweekly basis.

 Please notify your teacher of anticipated absences, however, this does not exempt the student from payment as contracted.
-There will be no makeup lessons for no shows or lessons canceled with less than 48 hours notice.
+We do not offer make-up lessons.
+Your fee is a monthly tuition, not a per class fee.
 If a teacher is absent from a scheduled lesson, a make-up lesson will be scheduled at a mutually convenient time.
-If the student misses a make-up lesson, there will be no second make-up opportunity.
-In cases of sudden illness on the part of the teacher, we will make every reasonable attempt to notify students.

 Your lesson time and instructor are arranged when you register for lessons.
 Enrollment is ongoing.
-If you are not on auto-pay, your tuition is due at the first lesson of the month for the entire month regardless of your attendance.
+Your tuition is due at the first lesson of the month for the entire month regardless of your attendance.
 We accept cash, checks, and most major credit cards.
 A credit card is required at the time of registration.
 You may arrange for Harps Etc. to automatically bill your credit card each month for lessons and/or harp rental.
 If your payment is not received by the second lesson of the month, your credit card will be automatically billed for one month's instruction.
 Not all of our teachers accept credit card payments.

 Commencement of lessons indicates to us that you have read, understood, and have agreed to this Tuition Information and Policy announcement.